-If a dependent loses their other group coverage, the subscriber may apply for Dependent Special Open Enrollment.
-The effective date of coverage will be the date the other group coverage ceased.
-See "Special Enrollment Period, Dependents."
-The only dependents eligible are those who experienced a "qualifying event."
+If a dependent loses their other acceptable coverage, the subscriber may apply for dependent special open enrollment.
+The effective date of coverage will be the date the other acceptable coverage ceased.
+See the Dependents section under Special Enrollment Period.
+The only dependents eligible are those who experienced a qualifying event.